nullbyte-ui/admin/README.md

 (Place a user in a cage using certain blocks or someone's player head.)

 > orbit usage: /orbit username [stop]
-(Sends the target flying, they cannot stop it. )
+(Send the specified player to the Telnet Heavens, they cant stop)

 > freeze - usage: /freeze [target | purge] - Aliases: fr
-(Freeze/Unfreeze a specified player, or all non-admins on the server.		)
+(Freeze/Unfreeze a specified player, or all non-admins on the server.)

 > undisguiseall - usage: /undisguiseall [-a] - Aliases: uall
-(Undisguise all online players on the server	)
+(Undisguise all online players on the server)

 > blockpvp - usage: /blockpvp [-s] <player> [reason] [list | purge | all] - Aliases: pvpblock, pvpmode (Toggle PVP mode for everyone or a certain player.)